eloritzkovitz/atlaset/docs/data-sources.md

 # Data Sources

-All main data sources are loaded from JSON files in the [public/data](../public/data/) folder.
+All main data sources are loaded from JSON files, either directly from files or through API (from a URL).
+Locally, they will be fetched from the [public/data](../public/data/) folder by default.
 You can change their location or swap datasets by editing the `.env` file.

 ## Data Types and Vriables